curiouslychris/smooch-docs/slate/source/includes/rest/pipelines/_intro.md

 You can attach additional metadata to the message during the continue call.

-If the continue endpoint is not called within 5 minutes the message will not be delivered at all, the message will not enter the conversation record, and any webhooks you have configured will not fire HTTP callback events.
+If the continue endpoint is not called within 5 minutes the message will not be delivered to any business systems, and any webhooks you have configured will not fire HTTP callback events.